rehan606/14-Promise-Async-Await-Even-Loop-Try..Catch..Finally-setTimeout-setInterval-/readme.md

 ```

-## setInterval and clearInterval :
+## SetInterval and clearInterval :

 **SetInterval**: Same as setTimeout() with a slice difference that the
               execution ot the function occurs continuously accouding to the